rdcmcpe/SkyBlockXT/README.md

 #Plugin Unfinished!

-Yes this plugin is still a Work In Progress, Please wait for LATEST Release, Since the releases that we got are just tests I made in the begining of the Repo
+Yes this plugin is no finished yet, Please wait for LATEST Release, Since the releases that we got are just tests I made in the begining of the Repo

 ##Want to be a contributor?